-FACTUALITY has reached over 15,000 participants, in 26 states, and was recently featured in Baltimore Magazine’s Best of Baltimore issue.
-FACTUALITY has also been featured in the Afro American Newspaper, The Johns Hopkins Newsletter, The Baltimore Jewish Times, is listed in the Kellogg Foundation's Racial and Equity Resource Guide, and became an ice cream flavor through a partnership with social justice ice cream brand, Taharka Brothers.
+FACTUALITY has reached over 19,000 participants and was featured in Amazon Best Seller | The Memo: What Women of Color Need To Know To Secure A Seat At The Table, Baltimore Magazine’s Best of Baltimore issue, the Afro American Newspaper, The Johns Hopkins Newsletter, and The Baltimore Jewish Times.
+Factuality is listed in the Kellogg Foundation's Racial and Equity Resource Guide and became an ice cream flavor through a partnership with social justice ice cream brand, Taharka Brothers.